simonvarley/github-workflows/README.md

 # github-demo
-A simple demo repository to show basic Git workflow.
+A simple  repository to learn Git workflows.

-This is a very short bio.